Mosquito treatment: what if the solution was at the heart of the textile?

 by dehydrating her, thus blocking her breathing.
 Unlike many biocidal substances, Geraniol does not act on the nervous system of insects, so it does not have a neurotoxic effect on pests.

 Geraniol is an effective alternative to conventional insecticides.
-It makes it possible to fight effectively, among others, against mites, bedbugs, mosquitoes … It has also been shown that at the recommended use doses for Breyner treatments, no toxicity has been measured in honey bees.
-Indeed, as a founding member of the Geraniol Biocide Task Force, Breyner is listed by ECHA as an official supplier of geraniol for TP18 (insecticides) and TP19 (repellents) products.
+It makes it possible to fight effectively, among others, against mites, bedbugs, mosquitoes … Indeed, as a founding member of the Geraniol Biocide Task Force, Breyner is listed by ECHA as an official supplier of geraniol for TP18 (insecticides) and TP19 (repellents) products.

 To learn more about geraniol and its properties, contact our experts.
 Follow our news on Facebook and LinkedIn